 Grooming an employee for promotion implies that a process is taking place aimed at developing that person’s skills and abilities.
 Further, it usually means that the employee is being groomed for a particular job that will become available sometime in the future.
 In other words, there is time to get the employee ready for a new challenge.
 All that is good, but in reality most organizations do little more than identify promising employees, and when a promotion opportunity arises, they move a targeted employee into that new role.
 Little development or grooming ever takes place.

 Developing and promoting employees in the ‘real world’ can be difficult and time consuming, but there is a way to stack the deck in your favor.
 If you have identified a strong candidate for promotion, find out how that person is wired before making any promotion decisions.
 Also, do an assessment of the job they might take to determine what type of wiring profile matches that role.

-Once you know how a person is wired, and you understand the wiring profile that is best suited for their new job, you can decide if that person is a good match…regardless of his or her previous experience or skills.
+Once you know how a person is wired, and you understand the wiring profile that is best suited for their new job, you will know how to promote that employee.
+You can decide if that person is a good match…regardless of his or her previous experience or skills.
 If you determine that the profiles match, it then makes sense to take a closer look at the employee’s skillset and experience.